 Gary participates and supports several not-for-profit groups targeted at fund raising for cancer awareness and treatment.
 Gary is a member of the Illinois Chapter of the American Industrial Hygiene Association.

 Gary is a Licensed Environmental Health Practitioner (LEHP), Registered Environmental Property Assessor (REPA) and a Certified Environmental Safety Compliance Officer (CESCO).
 He also holds industry-specific asbestos and lead licensure in Illinois, Iowa, Michigan, Ohio, and Wisconsin, along with past licensure in California, Maryland, Minnesota and Texas.

 - Master of Public Health, University of Illinois

 - Bachelor of Science, Environmental Design, University of Oklahoma

-“For those in college, seek out a career that you are happy in and can provide a learning experience each day.
+“Seek out a career or trade that you are happy in and can provide a learning experience each day.
 Every day and every challenge is a new opportunity to grow and learn.
-Understand that there are no ‘dumb’ questions, but each question is a learning opportunity and should be considerate of your need to learn and grown and the resource that you are seeking the information from.
+Understand that there are no ‘dumb’ questions.
+Each question is a learning opportunity and should be considerate of your need to learn and grow.
 Know your audience and be prepared to present your understanding of a task or job assignment before asking, “how do I do that?”